docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 --------------------------------
 The following events are signalled in certain types of controls.
 To handle the event, define a function with the corresponding name in the control object.
-Handler functions take no arguments and have no expected return values; see "Defining behavior with event callbacks and listeners" on page 80. onActivate
+Handler functions take no arguments and have no expected return values; see :ref:`defining-behavior-with-event-callbacks-and-listeners`. onActivate

 Called when the user gives a control the keyboard focus by clicking it or tabbing into